Bierinformatik/miRNAture/README.md

 ## Description

-Detection of microRNAs is a difficult problem.
-Despite miRNA precursors (80-100 nt) are often identified by sequence comparison due their high conservation levels, their small mature transcriptional products (about 22 nt) overpass sensitive homology-search methods, such as: `blast`, `nhmmer`, or `cmsearch` given their inevitable large number of false positives.
-Recognize true miRNAs with high confidence through fast and efficient computational approaches, relies on detailed analysis of specific features from typical miRNAs and/or their conservation patterns in a structure-annotated multiple sequence alignments.
+Detection of microRNAs is difficult, although miRNA precursors (about 80-100 nt) are often identified by sequence comparison due to their high conservation levels.
+Small mature products (about 22 nt) challenge sensitive homology-search methods, such as: `blast`, `nhmmer`, or `cmsearch`, gathering an inevitably large number of false positives.
+Recognizing true miRNAs with high confidence through fast and efficient computational approaches relies on detailed analysis of specific features from typical miRNAs and/or their conservation patterns in a structure-annotated multiple sequence alignment.

 The **miRNAture** pipeline implements a workflow specific to animal miRNAs that automatizes homology search and miRNA-specific validation steps.
+The homology search combines two modes: sequence-homology by `blast` and/or `nhmmer` using query sequences or Hidden Markov Models (HMMs), and structural validation performed by the `INFERNAL` package, using pre-defined or user covariance models (CMs).
-On the homology search it combines two modes: sequence-homology by `blast` or/and `nhmmer` using query sequences or Hidden Markov Models (HMMs), and structural validation performed by the `INFERNAL` package, using pre-defined or user covariance models (CMs).
 In addition to standard homology-searches, **miRNAture** implements a merging step that produces a non-redundant list of homology candidates.
 Over those candidates a _Mature annotation_ stage (using `MIRfix`) performs a correction of the position of mature sequences on the detected precursor and an exhaustive structural evaluation in terms of: minimum free energy (MFE), precursor length and folding, and the creation of a *mature*-anchored family-specific multiple secondary alignment.
-Final sanity checks are performed on the _Evaluation_ stage, that reviews all the last precursor and mature annotation steps, filtering the invalid candidates at structure level and reporting valid candidates on GFF3/BED and fasta files together with a summarize file that provides overall information about detected miRNA candidates and families.
+Final sanity checks are performed during the _Evaluation_ stage, which reviews all the latest precursor and mature annotation steps, filtering out the invalid candidates at a structural level and reporting valid candidates on GFF3/BED and fasta files with summarized information about detected miRNA candidates and families.

 ## Installation